-Folkestone’s Living Advent Calendar has graced our town 4 times it’s almost a tradition.
+Folkestone’s Living Advent Calendar is back for 2023.
 There are 24 doors selected around the town, and at 6pm, the crowds gather, and with the help of Lady Christmas, they count down to the opening.
 Behind each door is a wonderful surprise; a proposal of marriage, a play recounting the town’s history, or singing and dancing for all to enjoy!
-The Harbour Arm is excited to be Door Number 2 on 2nd December 2022.
+The Harbour Arm is excited to be Door Number 1 on 1st December 2023.
 This is the brain-child of Sadie Hurley and Sue Blakesley who run Jim Jam Arts.
 Folkelife, not one to hide behind the tinsel, wanted to get in on the acts.

 Christmas starts in january

-Sadie: “Our Christmas planning starts in January, getting funding for the Living Advent Calendar.
-We have to make sure we’ve got that in place before we can confirm the dates and the performers.
-However we’ve just heard that we’ve got funding for the next three years from the National Lottery so we might be lulled into thinking our job this year is a little easier… However, what’s hard, especially now we’ve done this for a few years, is we need to make sure that we’re not predictable.
+Sadie: “In 2022 we received 3 years of funding from the National Lottery so we might be lulled into thinking our job this year is a little easier… However, what’s hard, especially now we’ve done this for a few years, is we need to make sure that we’re not predictable.
 If you have seen an act before, we need to make sure you’ll not be expecting them when you see them again.
 We still need to have that wonderful moment of surprise when the door opens!”

 it’s all a big secret!